Sunday, December 7, 2025

 Logic is the best system of thinking.

-The scientific method is the best system for understanding processes.
+The scientific method is the best system for understanding observable phenomena.

 Questions (and how do we know?)